Vishalchand0808/Stress-detection-from-social-media-posts/README.md

 ## Quick start (Colab)
 1. Open **Stress_Detection.ipynb** in Colab.
-2. Upload your `kaggle.json` when prompted – notebook auto-downloads Dreaddit train/test CSVs.
+2. Upload Dreaddit train/test CSVs.
 3. `Runtime ▸ Run all` – plots and metrics appear at the end.

 ## Dataset